Supported Cortex XSOAR versions: 6.6.0 and later.

 This playbook handles impossible traveler alerts.

-An Impossible Traveler event occurs when multiple login attempts are seen for a user from multiple remote countries in a short period of time, which shouldn't be possible.
+An Impossible Traveler event occurs when multiple login attempts seen for a user from multiple remote countries in a short period of time, which shouldn't be possible.
 This may indicate the account is compromised.

 Gain user-account credentials.